novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 ## Application of Monads

 Using Monads we can do sequential composition.
-If we have several values in form of Option, we can sequence them into logic program, which evaluates next value based on the behaviour of `flatMap` of the previous value.
+If we have several values in form of Option, we can sequence them into logic program, which evaluates next value based on the `flatMap` behaviour of the previous value.

 ### Compose Option